 And that is where the contention lies.
 Is his number 666 or 616?
 In the Oxyrhynchus Papyri, which is the earliest known copy of Revelation, the number given is 616.
 In other copies, it’s 666.
 Which one is correct?
 Here are some facts to consider, which require a few minutes of thought and research and therefore are far beyond the comprehension of most newspaper journalists.

-1. The Old Testament mentions 666 twice.
+1. The Old Testament mentions 666 three times.

 In Revelation, most of what we find is a recapitulation or expansion on ideas first introduced in the Old Testament.
-The number 666 appears four times there, but the number 616 appears nowhere in the Old Testament.
+The number 666 appears three times there, but the number 616 appears nowhere in the Old Testament.

 2. This is not news.

 Irenaeus was alive in the 2nd century e.v. and he mentioned that he had found this copying error in some copies of Revelation.
 It turns out that 616 is the ancient equivalent of a typo, which has been known for more than 1800 years.
 The kicker is, Irenaeus wrote about this typo before the manuscript in question was found.
 That’s right, about a hundred years before the existence of the Oxyrhynchus Papyri, which is the only evidence used to support the claim that the number is 616.

 3. Aleister Crowley said it, and that settles it.